LAST UPDATED: November 5, 2025

 If you come during the winter months – considered off-season in Portugal - prices are much lower, especially for accommodations - this makes Lisbon one of the more affordable destinations anywhere for Canadian snowbirds.

-This coastal city basks in sunshine 300 days a year, making it one of the sunniest of the European capitals and an ideal place for snowbirds.
+A coastal city, Lisbon basks in sunshine 300 days a year, making it one of the sunniest of the European capitals and an ideal place for snowbirds.

 The winter and spring months are a great time to explore the sights, museums and galleries of Lisbon, as they are much less crowded than during the summer tourist season.